Zedo9/vhdl-adder-substractor/README.md

 # 4-bit Adder-Substractor

-A 4-Bit Adder-Substractor implementation in VHDL as part of the Embedded Systems course.
+A 4-Bit Adder-Substractor implementation in VHDL as part of my Embedded Systems class activities.

 ## Structure